-$$E[Y_A] - E[Y_B] = [E(X_A - X_B)]'\beta_A + E(X_B)'(\beta_A - \beta_B) = (D + C) + I$$ (14')
+$$E[Y_A] - E[Y_B] = [E(X_A - X_B)]'\beta_A + E(X_B)'(\beta_A - \beta_B)$$

-Here it is important to note that the implicit assumption made in equation (13) is that discrimination is directed towards Group A (Mainland regions) and there is no positive discrimination for Group B (Island regions).
-In equation (14) the assumption is the opposite, that is, there is negative discrimination for Group B (Island regions) but there is no positive discrimination for Group A (Mainland regions).
-Under our theoretical framework, we are testing whether discrimination runs against Island regions since distance and, likely, other trade frictions are going to have different effects on trade with respect to Mainland regions.
-In section 4 we present both types of decompositions.
+Here it is important to note that the implicit assumption made in equation (13) is that discrimination is directed towards Group A (mainland regions) and there is no positive discrimination for Group B (island regions).
+In equation (14) the assumption is the opposite, that is, there is negative discrimination for Group B (island regions) but there is no positive discrimination for Group A (mainland regions).
+Under our theoretical framework, we are testing whether there is discrimination against Island regions since distance and, likely, other trade frictions are going to have different effects on trade with respect to mainland regions.
+In Section 4 we present both types of decompositions.

-Moreover, Oaxaca and Ransom (1994) suggest the use of a matrix of relative weights, W, as in the following expression:
+Moreover, Oaxaca and Ransom (1994) suggest the use of a matrix of relative weights (W) as in the following expression: